How to Make a Messaging App like WhatsApp, Telegram, Slack (Updated)

 Note: Optimizing your app for scalability and performance is always an ongoing process.
 Removing Mongoose ORM that I’ve listed above was done only after the third day when the founder saw that the server loads went as high as 90-95% because of Mongoose ORM.
 The server load after this optimization went down to 5-10%, just by removing a few

-Now, imagine how many people miss this opportunity when they are building a chat app!!
+Now, imagine how many people miss this opportunity when they are creating a chat app!!

 Now coming back to these two apps, this isn’t a 100% fair comparison.
 Chat apps are a different kind of a monster, and they have to be treated like one.
 GoSnap wasn’t a super complex app, but my point was to show you how having the right information can make or break you chat app.